Micky Fenton: Club career

-Fenton started his professional career with Middlesbrough in 1932, having previously played football with Portrack Shamrocks (Stockton) and South Bank East (Middlesbrough).
+Fenton started his professional career with Middlesbrough in 1932, having previously played football with Portrack Shamrocks (Stockton) and South Bank East End (Middlesbrough).
 He made his debut in 1933, gradually replacing George Camsell as Boro's leading goalscorer.
 Camsell was top scorer for ten consecutive seasons, though the club would soon become equally reliant on Fenton's goals.
 The Ayresome Park club struggled in the lower half of the First Division table in the 1933–34, 1934–35, and 1935–36 campaigns.
 Fenton scored 22 goals in 1936–37, to become the club's top-scorer, as "Boro" rose to seventh place.
 He then hit 26 goals in 1937–38 and 35 goals in 1938–39 as the club posted top five finishes. the Football League was suspended due to World War II.
-During the war he continued to score goals for Middlesbrough, and also guested for Port Vale, Notts County, Rochdale, Wolverhampton Wanderers and Blackpool.
+During the war, he continued to score goals for Middlesbrough.
+Also, he guested for Port Vale, Notts County, Rochdale, Wolverhampton Wanderers and Blackpool.
 After the war, despite being wanted by Everton, Fenton returned to Teesside, where he continued his scoring record, ending as top goalscorer for the next four seasons.
 He scored 23 goals in 1946–47 (level with Wilf Mannion), 29 goals in 1947–48 and 12 goals in 1948–49.
-However David Jack's "Boro" failed to break into the top ten.
-His retirement came at the end of the 1949–50 season, at which point he joined the back-room staff.
+However, David Jack's "Boro" failed to break into the top ten.
+His retirement came at the end of the 1949–50 season, when he joined the back-room staff.
 He scored a total of 162 goals in 269 league and FA Cup appearances, leaving him fifth in the club's all-time goalscoring charts.
 He remained on the staff until 1966.
 He has a corporate lounge named after him at the Riverside Stadium.